xmos/lib_xud/module_xud/doc/overview.rst

 used when the host requests data from the device.

 An example task diagram is shown in :ref:`figure_xud_overview`.
-Circles represent cores running on the XS1 with arrows depicting communication channels between these cores.
+Circles represent cores running with arrows depicting communication channels between these cores.
 In this configuration there is one core that deals with endpoint 0, which has both the input and output channel for endpoint 0.
 IN endpoint 1 is dealt with by a second core,